Integrity and

 thoughts that you experience sometimes in your mind.

-or distracting someone, as they might experience your conduct or influence,
+or distracting someone as they might experience your conduct or influence, stop

-stop doing whatever is interfering with or distracting them.
+doing whatever you think is interfering with or distracting them.

 Apologize immediately or as soon as possible, completely, in very few, precise